tlevine/www.thomaslevine.com/content/!/dumptruck-0.0.3/index.md

 kind: article
 ---

-I've added some new features to DumpTruck, which is the SQLite interface library that powers scraperwiki_local.
+I've added some new features to [DumpTruck](http://www.dumptruck.io).

 ## Changes